CornellAutonomousBikeTeam/CornellAutonomousBikeTeam.github.io/pages/sbw.md

 ## Behind the Name

-Our steer-by-wire bike took inspiration from the fly-by-wire control system in aircrafts which replaces mechanical flight control with an electronic control system.
-We have taken that idea and applied it to our steer-by-wire bike, which will incorporate both user input and an internal control system to provide a good user experience.
+Our steer-by-wire bike takes inspiration from the fly-by-wire airplanes.
+In fly-by-wire airplanes, rather than having a mechanical connection between the control surfaces, an control signal is sent electronically.
+On our bicycle, the handlebar is not mechanically connected to the front wheel.
+Instead, we measure the rotation of the handlebar, send the signal by wire to a computer which controls the motor connected to the front wheel steering.
+Hence, steer-by-wire.

 # Goal of the Steer-By-Wire Bike

+Fly-by-wire systems help balance unstable airplanes.
+Similarly, we want our steer-by-wire bike to help a user balance.
-The goal of the steer-by-wire bike is to provide comfortable balance assisted riding for a user, by taking the user input from the handlebars and consider it alongside an internal control system to give an output that provides the best user experience.
+The goal of the steer-by-wire bike is to improve rider experience.
+We think that balance assistence will make riding safer and more enjoyable, especially
+We take the handblebar input and use an internal control system to give motor output that helps the bike balance.

 As of Spring 2018, the steer-by-wire bike functions in one-to-one mode, i.e. the wheel always tries to follow the handelbar.
 However, we are working towards providing balance asistance while still mimicking the feeling of a real bike.
 Right now our steer-by-wire subteam is working on tuning the balance controller and PID controller on the bike, so we can prevent user from making turns that will throw a real bike off balance.
 The details of the controllers will be explained in later section.